Top 10 most impressive sinkholes of the world

 124 m deep, perfectly round, submerged, deep blue sinkhole in the middle of atoll.
 At the depth of 40 metres contains numerous stalactites which provide valuable information about the past of Earth climate.

-Papua New Guinea, East New Britain|
+|Location:||Papua New Guinea, East New Britain|

-Up to 510 m deep, giant sinkhole in equatorial jungle.
+Giant sinkhole in equatorial jungle.
 Below it is crossed by powerful underground river, opening entrances into enormous, at least 5.4 km long cave with some of the largest cave chambers in the world.